 Memorable Manitobans: Paul Melsted Clemens (1870-1966)

 Born in Iceland in August 1870, he emigrated to Chicago in 1884 where he trained as an architect at the Armour Institute.
 He moved to Winnipeg in 1898 and worked with a large group of Icelandic settlers who, as contractors, craftsmen and labourers, worked cooperatively and used their native language on the work site.
-In 1905, he began working as an architect and structural engineer, specializing in the design of plain and undistinguished walk-up apartment blocks, many of which were built during the building boom in Winnipeg between 1908 and 1914.
+In early 1903, he was a member of the architectural and contracting firm of Johnson and Clemens, in partnership with Isak Johnson.
+By late 1903, he worked alone, specializing in the design of plain and undistinguished walk-up apartment blocks, many of which were built during the building boom in Winnipeg between 1908 and 1914.
 He remained in Winnipeg until 1921, then moved back to Chicago and continued to practice.
 He later lived at Norfolk, Virginia where he was a member of the National Advisory Committee for Aeronautics.

 On 15 August 1905, he married Laufey G. Gudjonsdottir (1884-1980) at Winnipeg.
 They had five children: Paul Henry Clemens (1906-1968, husband of Mabel Reykdal), Thorkell George Clemens (1910-1919), Dorothy Gudrun Ingibjorg Clemens (1912-2004, wife of Vigus H. Johnson), John Christian Walter Clemens (1917-1984, husband of Mary Malkovich), and Lillian Alice Clemens (1919-1967, wife of Roy W. Carson).